ParsaJR/E_Academy_Backend/README.md

     networks:
       - E_Academy_Network
 ```
+2. Change the environment variables
-2. Run "docker compose up" in your directory
+3. Run "docker compose up" in your directory
-3. WebAPI will be exposed on 8001 port on the host.
+4. WebAPI and database are exposed on ports '8001' and '8002' respectively.
  > Migrations will be performed automatically

 ## Run for Development